jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 ![alt text](images/like_notifications.png "Someone liked your post")

-For follow notification:
+For follow notifications:

 ![alt text](images/follow_notifications.png "Someone started following you")

+**Note**: our follow notification messages will use the user's username, rather than the full name (first name, last name) format as Instagram does.

-For tag notification:
+For tag notifications:

 ![alt text](images/tag_notifications.png "Someone tagged you in a post")

-For comments_on notification:
+For comment notifications:

 ![alt text](images/comment_notifications.png "Someone commented on your post")

+**Note**: our comment notification messages do not include the actual comments.
+Plus, our messages will use the user's username, rather than the full name (first name, last name) format as Instagram does.

-For messageRequest notification:
+For messageRequest notifications:

 ![alt text](images/messageRequest_notifications.png "Someone wants to send you a message")